rrumale/multitenant_indepth/manage-app/manage-app.md

 Commit complete.
 ````

-31. Now APP01 Application in APP\_ROOT has been SYNCed with APP\_PDB1 and APP_PDB2 .
-You can now run the sql CONTAINER query to see the data  inserted after SYNCing.
+31. Now APP01 Application in APP\_ROOT has been synced with APP\_PDB1 and APP_PDB2 .
+You can now run the sql CONTAINER query to see the data  inserted after syncing.

 ```
-conn  sys/oracle@//localhost:1523/APP_ROOT as sysdba select  con$name, A.*  FROM  containers(app_common.T_METADATA) A ;
+conn  sys/oracle@localhost:1523/APP_ROOT as sysdba select  con$name, A.*  FROM  containers(app_common.T_METADATA) A ;
 ```